anthonyam12/ns-lstm/README.md

 In this case, each neural network is a dictionary entry which ties its data segment's statistical properties to itself (key=statistical properties, value=NN).

+## The Paper

+The paper can be found in ./paper/ with name predicting-future-events.pdf, that is the full name and filepath is ./paper/predicting-future-events.pdf

 ## Usage

+### Example Datasets

+If wanting to run the ensemble standalone see **Standalone Ensemble** below.
+This example run allows a quick run of the example datasets.

 Running 'python adle.py' with no parameters will prompt the user for the required parameters.
 Otherwise the user can supply any number of parameters and the rest will be filled in manually.
 The required parameters are,

 + 'data' : Determines which dataset to use from the options (1=Sunspots, 2=EUR/USD Exchange Rate, 3=Mackey-Glass)
 + 'ensemble' : Takes one of the values ('t', 'l').
 Setting this value to 't' will cause each